-Class 13 Wednesday, December 14, 2016
+Class 13 Wednesday, December 13, 2017

 Tonight's class will be devoted to discussing mortgages.
 We will start with the nature and purpose of mortgages and mortgage loans.
 We will then move into the various rights and duties held by the various parties to a mortgage relationship.
 We will also discuss the situations in which mortgages can be extinguished by transfers and when mortgage liens survive transfers of the land.
-Finally, we will discuss the process of mortgage foreclosures, including the priorities of mortgage loans when two or more mortgages are taken out on the same property.
+Finally, we will discuss the process of mortgages are taken out on the same property.